 To register with FEMA for assistance with the cost of your air conditioner, visit DisasterAssistance.gov or call 800-621-3362.

 A new cooling system can be tough to finance, because the amount of money you need is "too big for a credit card, too small for a home loan," said Peter Krajsa, chairman and chief executive officer of AFC First Financial, an Allentown, Pennsylvania company that offers financing for energy-efficient home improvements.
 Here are 7 ways to borrow the money for your new air conditioner.

-2. But the best financing for Quality Air's Pennsylvania clients comes from AFC First.
+5. But the best financing for Quality Air's Pennsylvania clients comes from AFC First.
 Mr. Krajsa, the CEO, said their rates for energy-efficient heating and cooling systems are subsidized by the state of Pennsylvania.
-Customers with annual household incomes below $150,000 can get unsecured loans with a fixed rate of 6.99 percent for ten years as part of a state program called Keystone Home Energy Loan Program, or Keystone HELP.
+Customers with annual household incomes below $150,000 can get unsecured loans with a fixed rate as low as 6.375 percent for ten years as part of a state program called Keystone Home Energy Loan Program, or Keystone HELP.
 AFC First offers financing in fifteen states in all, "from Virginia to Maine," he said.
 But because other states don't subsidize the rates, they're much higher than those available in Pennsylvania, around 12 to 13 percent.

 The catch is that home loans are taking a long time to close lately because the lenders have tightened their lending standards.
 "Today, in this market, be prepared for sixty days," Ms. Weiner said.
 She said people who are qualifying now have good credit, with scores over 720, and low overall debt-to-income ratios.